oncovetdu/Surface-Go-2-OpenCore/README.md

 To enter the UEFI Settings, power on your Surface Go 2 and hold the `Volume Up Button` (the left volume button) on the tablet as soon as the Surface Logo is displayed on the screen.

 Apart from the `Secure Boot` setting, which ***must be disabled to boot macOS***, the following settings are not mandatory for macOS to work, but keep in mind that every disabled device saves power and increases the battery runtime.
 As the front, rear and IR cameras, as well as the LTE modem won't work in macOS, disabling them is recommended unless you use another operating system on the device.
 I also recommend moving `USB Storage` to the top of the boot configuration list, which makes booting from an USB stick much easier.

+Disabling the Trusted Platform Module (TPM) speeds up the boot time considerably, as the Surface logo with the red padlock only shows for a second.

 | Security | |
 | -------- | ----- |